-The large number of documents that foreign companies have to translate is not the only obstacle.
-When a foreign national who does not speak Polish applies to open a bank account in Poland, there is a language barrier.
-However, in this case it is worth considering a fluent translator who can accompany you to the bank or speak to a consultant on the phone.
-Of course, this is an additional cost.
+The requirement to translate a large number of documents is not the only obstacle for foreign companies.
+When a foreign national who does not speak Polish applies to open a bank account in Poland, they face a language barrier.
+However, it is worth considering hiring a fluent translator who can accompany you to the bank or communicate with a consultant over the phone.
+Of course, this incurs additional costs.

-All Polish banks have anti-money laundering procedures.
-It is recommended that the foreign company’s activities are not related to cryptocurrency activities or countries such as Iran, Syria, Sudan.
-Each bank has a number of ways to verify a foreign entity.
-If the bank has questions about the credibility of the company, the bank may not agree to open a bank account.
-This is a matter for the bank’s head office to decide each time.
+All Polish banks have anti-money laundering procedures in place.
+It is recommended that the foreign company’s activities are not related to cryptocurrency or countries such as Iran, Syria, or Sudan.
+Each bank has its own verification processes for foreign entities.
+If the bank has doubts about the credibility of the company, they may refuse to open a bank account.
+Such decisions are made by the bank’s head office on a case-by-case basis.

 The process of opening a bank account in Poland can take between a few days and two weeks.
 To avoid wasting time on unproductive applications and to ensure a smooth process, it is advisable to entrust the task of opening a bank account in Poland to specialists at AssistPRO.
 This way, you can save time and money by avoiding unnecessary complications.